KubaRurak/EmployeeManagement/README.md

 # Employee Management App

 A comprehensive full-stack solution for managing employees and their work orders.
-Tailored with three distinct access roles - Admin, Operator, and Employee - it streamlines various functionalities essential for modern businesses.
+Tailored with three distinct access roles - Admin, Operator, and Engineer - it streamlines various functionalities essential for modern businesses.

-## Purpose
-This application aims to bridge the gap between employers and employees, ensuring that tasks are efficiently managed and productivity is tracked in a user-friendly manner.
+Main purpose of the application is ensuring that tasks are efficiently managed and productivity is tracked in a user-friendly manner.

 ## Table of Contents
 - [Features](#features)